 I have to admit, I have a lot of fortune in my life.
-In the spring of 2016, I was asked by a designer to create a Macassar ebony dining table for her Park Avenue client in New York City.
-In reality, it was really two tables that could be joined by adding two center leaves making one large table for family and friends.
+In the spring of 2016, I was asked by a designer to create a Macassar Ebony Dining Table for her Park Avenue client in New York City.
+In reality, it was really two tables that could be joined by adding a couple of center leaves to make one large table for family and friends.

-At the beginning, the client requested a starburst veneer pattern for the tops, but after presenting several options, I encouraged her to go with a more traditional “frame within a frame” pattern using Macassar ebony.
-I thought it would be the best solution and wouldn’t fall out of favor in the years to come.
+At the beginning, the client requested a starburst pattern, but after presenting several options, I encouraged her to go with a more traditional “frame within a frame” pattern using Macassar ebony.
+I thought this would be the best solution and maintain its appeal for the years to come.

-After all eight were completed, they were veneered with black walnut and then a top layer of ebony.
-It was slow going because all of the work was done by hand.
-Each leg was then permanently mounted to the criss cross base.
-And then the bases themselves were veneered, in the same fashion.
-A very laborious process.
+Once completed, they were veneered with black walnut and then topped with a layer of ebony.
+It was a slow process because the work was done by hand.
+Each leg was then permanently mounted to the base and then the bases were veneered, in the same slow moving process.

 Accommodating the Table Leaves